sgmurphy/wordpress-plugins/the-events-calendar-shortcode/readme.txt

 == Screenshots ==

 1. Show your events from The Events Calendar (by StellarWP, formerly Modern Tribe) in a list, and customize specifically which events you’re displaying
-2. Add a block in the page or post where you want your events to appear, and select the display options you want (new WordPress 5.0 editor or Gutenberg plugin)
+2. Add a block in the page or post where you want your events to appear, and select the display options you want (new default WordPress editor or Gutenberg plugin)
+3. Add a widget in Elementor to show your events in a page or post, and customize the display options you want
-3. You can also add the shortcode where you want the list of events to appear on any WordPress post, page, or widget
+4. You can also add the shortcode where you want the list of events to appear on any WordPress post, page, or widget
-4. Many settings you can use in the shortcode to change what details appear in the events listing
+5. Many settings you can use in the shortcode to change what details appear in the events listing

 == Upgrade Notice ==